nagyist/tao-user-guide/src/interactions/text-entry-interaction.md

 # Text Entry Interaction

->Text Entry allows the test-taker to complete a "fill the blank" question with an exact text answer.
+>Text Entry allows the Test-taker to complete a "fill the blank" question with an exact text answer.
 This interaction is one of two *Block*-related interactions, the other being *Inline Choice* (covered in its own section).

 <div class="hidden-video">
 [![Text Entry Step 0](http://img.youtube.com/vi/5U8hUv7ZXKc/0.jpg)](http://www.youtube.com/watch?v=5U8hUv7ZXKc)